Alex2804/CarGame/README.md

 # CarGame

 This is a shool project, with the aim, to provide a basic game in Java.
-It was written in Java and Swing.
+It was written in Java with Swing.

 ## Sprites